-Shifting all new bus procurements in leading Latin American cities to zero-emission technologies
+Shifting new bus procurements in Latin American cities to zero emission technologies

-Public transit is a key mode of low-carbon, affordable, and accessible mobility, especially in Latin America, the world’s most urbanized region.
-But urban bus fleets used by hundreds of millions of citizens are still powered by high-polluting diesel engines, which are responsible for large shares of greenhouse gas (GHG) emissions and other pollutants.
+Public transit is a key mode of low-carbon, affordable and accessible mobility, especially in Latin America, the world’s most urbanised region.
+Despite this, urban bus fleets used by hundreds of millions of residents are still powered by high-polluting diesel engines, which are responsible for large shares of greenhouse gas (GHG) emissions and other pollutants.

 To ensure that all future buses in Latin America are zero emission, ZEBRA focuses its efforts in the following areas: